altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/boot-examples/ug-linux-boot-agx7-soc.md

 | QSPI | PLAT_QSPI_DATA_BASE | 0x3C00000 |
 | SDCard | PLAT_SDMMC_DATA_BASE | 0x0 |

+<b style="color: red;">NOTE: Direct ATF to Linux boot flow from NAND/eMMC is not supported for Agilex 7 devices.</b>

 The following sections provide instructions about how to generate the binaries to exercise this boot flow booting from an SDcard and QSPI devices.
 The instructions provided to build the binaries to boot form SD Card and boot from QSPI are expected to be executed togheter, so you need to build these starting from the steps to generate the SD Card binaries.

 ### ATF to Linux from SD Card